 The Best Grand Canyon Books

 The Grand Canyon is a source of inspiration for all river runners.
-It’s the ultimate bucket list trip, and as such, it has spawned more great books than any river in the world.
+It’s the ultimate bucket list trip, and as such, it has spawned more great books than any other rafting destination in the world.
 From the early explorations of John Wesley Powell to the daring speed record of Kenton Grua, the literature of the Grand Canyon is a genre unto itself.
 Here we’ve collected the best of the best.
-If you’re planning a trip to the Canyon or looking for an armchair adventure, put one of these classic Grand Canyon books on your must-read list.
+If you’re planning a trip to the canyon or looking for an armchair adventure, you’ll want to put a few of these captivating and informative Grand Canyon books on your must-read list.

 The Emerald Mile is that rare book where you learn a lot during a page-turning adventure.
 The story follows veteran guide Kenton Grua who attempts the fastest time through the canyon during a record-setting flood in the spring of 1983.
 Along the way you gain interesting insight about Glen Canyon Dam, the rapids of the mighty Colorado, the conservation movement taking hold, and the colorful lives of characters who make the river their home.
 If you’re going to read one book about the Grand Canyon before your trip, this is it.